WIRELESS CALLS IN MEXICO

 before a number tells the phone you want it to determine the dialing

 sequence.
-The digits that follow indicates the country code,
+The digits that follow include the country code,

 followed by the individual phone number.
 While in Mexico, the